coinbase/coinbase-ruby/README.md

 All values are returned directly from the API unmodified, except the following exceptions:

 - [Money amounts](https://developers.coinbase.com/api/v2#money-hash) are always converted into [BigDecimal](http://ruby-doc.org/stdlib-2.1.1/libdoc/bigdecimal/rdoc/BigDecimal.html) objects.
-You should always use BigDecimal when handing bitcoin amounts for accurate presicion
+You should always use BigDecimal when handing bitcoin amounts for accurate precision.
-- [Timestamps](https://developers.coinbase.com/api/v2#timestamps) are always converted into [Time](http://ruby-doc.org/stdlib-2.1.1/libdoc/time/rdoc/Time.html) objects
+- [Timestamps](https://developers.coinbase.com/api/v2#timestamps) are always converted into [Time](http://ruby-doc.org/stdlib-2.1.1/libdoc/time/rdoc/Time.html) objects.

 Most methods require an associated account.
 Thus, responses for the [account endpoints](https://developers.coinbase.com/api/v2#accounts) contain methods for accessing all the relevant endpoints.
-This is convient, as it doesn't require you to supply the same account id over and over again.
+This is convenient, as it doesn't require you to supply the same account id over and over again.

 ```ruby
 account = client.primary_account